 Straddle and Strangle are both options strategies that help an investor make a profit.
 These strategies are suggested/recommended when the trader and the investor are not sure about the direction of the price movement.
 We also call both these strategies as non-directional option strategies.
-This is because investors resort to such a strategy when they don’t have any view on the direction that the price of the security would move.
+This is because investors resort to such a strategy when they don’t have any view on the direction in which the price of the security would move.
 Before we proceed further and see when such strategies can be used, we need to understand the difference between Straddle vs Strangle.

 Usual strategies in futures and options generally follow the investor outlook of the market/security and thus take a bullish or bearish stand on the price movement.
-In case an investor doesn’t have any view on the market, they bet on how less or more volatile the market is.
+If an investor doesn’t have any view on the market, they bet on how less or more volatile the market is.
 Such strategies of betting on the volatility are volatile strategies.
 Straddle and Strangle are the two most popular volatile strategies.

-In both these strategies, an investor buys the same number of call and put options.
+An investor buys the same number of call and put options in both these strategies.
 And options are traded having the same expiry dates.
 However, the key difference in the strategies lies in the selection of strike prices.
 In strangle, the call and put options are traded at two different strike prices.
 On the other hand, a straddle has a common strike price.